-You should consider starting by planting the seeds indoors, such as in flats with a high-quality potting soil.
+You should consider starting the seeds indoors, such as in flats with a high-quality potting soil.
 Timing is everything—you'll want to plant silene a minimum of eight weeks before the last expected frost, but then allow approximately 15 to 25 days for the seedlings to sprout before either transferring them into your garden or into a larger pot or container.

 The propagation for silene can be done with either seeds or cutting.
 Seeds can be sown outdoors right after they're collected, or you can store, pretreat, and sow them later.
 Mature plants should be divided in either the late fall or early spring by removing their outer rosettes.
 Keep in mind that silene is a plant that tends to decline quickly after flowering, so it's usually best to flag the plant.

 Depending on the variety of silene, pruning will require snipping faded blooms individually or waiting until the blooming period is over before removing the entire flower stalk.
 The pruning process will help keep your silene plant's energy focused on growth as opposed to seed production.

 Perennials.
 University of Maryland Extension.